Kozea/WeasyPrint/docs/features.rst

 Hyperlinks will be clickable in PDF viewers that support them.
 They can be either internal, to another part of the same document (eg.
 ``<a href="#pdf">``) or external, to an URL.
-External links are resolved to absolute URLs: ``<a href="/install/">`` on this page would always point to http://weasyprint.org/install/ in PDF files.
+External links are resolved to absolute URLs: ``<a href="/news/">`` on the WeasyPrint website would always point to http://weasyprint.org/news/ in PDF files.

 PDF bookmarks are also called outlines and are generally shown in a sidebar.
 Clicking on an entry scrolls the matching part of the document